How to handle a passive aggressive employee

 Higher turnover rates

 Thus, smart managers take action when they notice signs of passive-aggressive behavior.
-Let’s take a look at some specific examples of ways to handle and prevent.
+Let’s examine some specific examples of ways to handle and prevent it.

 Be alert to red flags